adyen-examples/adyen-dotnet-online-payments/in-person-payments-loyalty-example/readme.md

 > **Note**: If you'd like to check the connection of your terminal, you can do so in the Customer Area → `In-person payments` → `Terminals`.

-This demo provides a simple webhook integration for receiving refund/reversal updates at `/api/webhooks/notifications`.
+This demo provides a simple webhook integration for receiving refund updates at `/api/webhooks/notifications`.
 For it to work, you need to provide a way for Adyen's servers to reach your running application on Gitpod and add a standard webhook in the Customer Area.

 4. To receive notifications asynchronously, add a webhook:
     - In the Customer Area go to `Developers` → `Webhooks` and add a new `Standard notification webhook`